Vestoj

 Vestoj (meaning "clothing" in Esperanto) is an annual academic journal about dress and fashion.
 The editor-in-chief and publisher is Anja Aronowsky Cronberg.

 History

 Vestoj – the Journal of Sartorial Matters was established by editor-in-chief and publisher Anja Aronowsky Cronberg in 2009.
 It sets out to "combine theoretical knowledge about fashion with experience from the fashion industry.
 In the first issue a manifesto was formulated that more than anything was about bridging the gap between fashion as an academic subject of study and fashion as a business".
 It "stands apart from the current crop of new magazines because of its consciously intellectual stance".
 Vestoj combines scholarly texts about fashion with fiction, nonfiction, poetry, and visuals.
 Each issue is thematic and its subject matter is reflected in both editorial content and art direction.
 Every issue consequently has a different logo, style, format, and graphic design.
-Vestoj differs from most fashion fashion magazines, in that they contain no advertising and do not revolve around the fashion seasonal calendar.
+Vestoj differs from most fashion magazines, in that they contain no advertising and do not revolve around the fashion seasonal calendar.